Providence, Rhode Island

 32 Page Street, Providence, R.I.

 Snowden Hall, available at a slightly higher cost, contains double-, triple- and quad- occupancy rooms with private baths and air conditioning.
 Residents of this hall are a mix of first-year and upperclassmen.
 It also houses a dining center featuring grilled-to-order items and signature sandwiches.
-There is no university parking at this hall.
+Student parking is not available at this hall.

 60 Broad Street, Providence, R.I.